 You need to learn what the iPhone does better and how Apple delivers a better experience than Android to see if an iPhone is the best smartphone for you in 2016.

 Use our list of reasons the iPhone is better than Android to figure out which new smartphone you should buy this year.
-The iPhone 6s and iPhone 6s Plus are already on sale and we expect to see a new iPhone 7 and iPhone 7 Plus this fall.
+Read our iPhone 7 review to learn what sets this phone apart from the iPhone 6s and iPhone 6s Plus.

 Read: Siri Tips & Tricks